-The review recommended that the Least Tern be delisted due to recovery, following the accomplishment of the following, all of which are in progress:
+The review recommended that the Least Tern be delisted due to recovery, following the accomplishment of the following:

 - 1. Completion of a habitat-driven metapopulation model; - 2.
 Development of conservation agreements for post-listing monitoring and management; and - 3.
 Development of a post-listing monitoring strategy and plan.